-Not being able to speak good English prevents refugees and migrants from getting a job and from moving on in life.
+Not being able to speak English well prevents refugees and migrants from getting a job and from moving on in life.
 We want to improve this situation.

 English language training: why is it important?